 The neat thing about using the computer lab, is that each student is 1:1 with a desktop.
-You might be thinking, “Yikes ALL students using GAfE in the computer lab?”
-Like with any other device, if students practice logging in and navigating through Google Classroom, they acquire speed and less of a need of adult help to get to their assignments.
-I got to the point in my TK class where all I had to do was model the task for the assignment and review how to go through Google Classroom via projection on the board.
+You might be thinking, “Yikes ALL students using Google Apps in the computer lab?”
+The more practice the kids get with logging in and navigating through Google Classroom, the more seamless that process becomes.
+I got to the point in my TK class (4 and 5 year old students) where all they needed was a demo of the activity they were going to be doing and review how to go through Google Classroom via projection on the board.
 I was able to release the kids and say, “Log into Google Classroom and raise your hand if you need help.”
 The kids were logging in!
-For the ones who didn’t get the login on the first try, I just stood behind them and encouraged them to keep trying, and they got it.
-They did it, because they can.
+For the ones who didn’t get the login on the first try, I just stood behind them and encouraged them to keep trying, and they got it!

 Before Setting up the Desktops

 - Be sure to have a list of your students’ school Google email addresses and passwords.

 - Consider creating login cards, click here to learn more.
 Then you can have students take their login cards to the lab with them to assist them with logging in.

 - Create a Google Classroom and write down your class code.

 - Optional: You will be assigning students to a desktop, you may want to develop a seating chart.